kluctl/kluctl/docs/reference/kluctl-project/targets/README.md

 This fields specifies a map of arguments to be passed to the deployment project when it is rendered.
 Allowed argument names are configured via [deployment args](../../deployments/deployment-yml.md#args).

-The arguments specified in the [dynamic target config](../../kluctl-project/targets/dynamic-targets.md#args) have higher priority.

 ## images
 This field specifies a list of fixed images to be used by [`images.get_image(...)`](../../deployments/images.md#imagesget_image).
 The format is identical to the [fixed images file](../../deployments/images.md#command-line-argument---fixed-images-file).

-The fixed images specified in the [dynamic target config](../../kluctl-project/targets/dynamic-targets.md#images) have higher priority.

 ## discriminator